Committee members 2023

 Health and Safety repesentative; t.b.a.

 The Celtic Old Vehicle Owners Club, based in Kells Co.
-Meath is now in its twenty eighth year and is one of the most active clubs in Ireland.
+Meath is now in its thirty first year and is one of the most active clubs in Ireland.

 The club caters for owners and enthusiasts of classic, vintage and veteran cars, vans, tractors, motor bikes and even a couple of fire engines.
-Its one hundred and sixty members are drawn from places as diverse as Enniskillen, Drogheda, Dublin, Kildare, Westmeath, Louth and Cavan as well as its core from all over Co.
+Its one hundred and sixty members are drawn from places as diverse as Portlaw, Drogheda, Dublin, Kildare, Westmeath, Louth and Cavan as well as its core from all over Co.
 Meath.

 Club Members are regulars at vintage shows and events all over the country and generally feature high amongst the prize winners.
 Every May Bank Holiday Weekend COVOC hosts the Norman Pratt Run, an enjoyable jaunt around Co.
 Meath, which has become so popular that entries have in recent years have had to be restricted.
 There are class awards for every decade and judging is by an independent external scrutineer.
-This event has raised a considerable amount of money for local charities such as St Vincent de Paul Kells, Ashbourne Youth Project, Muscular Dystrophy Ireland among others since its inception in 1992.
+This event has raised a considerable amount of money for local charities such as St Vincent de Paul Kells, Ashbourne Youth Project, Meath Palliative Care, Muscular Dystrophy Ireland among others since its inception in 1992.